Smith Plastic Surgery Logo.

-Abdominoplasty (Tummy Tuck) Houston TX
+Abdominoplasty (Tummy Tuck) in Houston, TX

 Many factors can affect the contour of your abdomen.
-Childbirth can stretch abdominal tissues to an extent un correctable with exercise, excess fat deposits can produce undesirable bulges or fullness, and loose skin following childbirth or weight loss can result in an unattractive abdomen.
+Childbirth can stretch abdominal tissues to an extent uncorrectable with exercise, excess fat deposits can produce undesirable bulges or fullness, and loose skin following childbirth or weight loss can result in an unattractive abdomen.

 After significant weight loss, as fatty tissue is decreased beneath the skin of your abdomen, your abdominal skin may become much looser, and sometimes actually hang downward.
 Skin also does not respond to any type of exercise, but excess loose skin can be removed during abdominoplasty.